I’ll go straight to the point in this post – here are 11 ways your childhood trauma affects your adult life.

 Your childhood trauma will show up in your marriage, friendships and relationships.
 People who have been abused as children often gravitate toward abusive relationships, even if they don’t realize it.
 The behavior we witnessed in the past becomes normalized, so if you’ve grown accustomed to chaos, you may reject the respectful, honest person for the manipulative, abusive one.

-Getting a therapist who understands abuse, trauma-bonding, or attachment trauma can help you work through the original traumas and get you on the path to recovery.
+Getting a counselor/therapist who understands abuse, trauma-bonding, or attachment trauma can help you work through the original traumas and get you on the path to recovery.